 - Capital markets lawyers are mostly based in the City of London.
 The biggest firms have specialist departments focused on capital markets or one of its sub-groups, while mid-size firms may lump capital markets work in with corporate.

 - Clients can be very demanding and lawyers work very long hours.
 On the plus side, large law firms usually have strong and close relationships with investment bank clients and financial institutions, meaning that trainees and NQs can get frequent client contact.

 - Lawyers have to gauge the needs and personality of the company they're working with and require an aptitude for responding to and resolving issues as they arise.

 - Capital markets lawyers feel all the highs and lows of market forces – if you're trying to get a deal done market conditions often matter more than the willingness of the parties involved.
 Even if a deal has been organised, unpredictable market conditions can mean it falls through.

 - Any further trade wars between two of the world’s biggest economies, China and the US, are likely to have widespread impact on capital markets.
 The initial skirmishes depressed several markets worldwide: the FTSE 100 went down by more than 2%, Germany’s DAX dropped by more than 3%, France’s CAC 40 index by 3.6%, the Dow Jones dipped by 98 points, and Japan’s Nikkei closed 2.1% down.
-The rise of protectionist policies in the US and elsewhere have lead some to consider an existential threat to the trend of globalisation.
+The rise of protectionist policies in the US and elsewhere has led some to consider it an existential threat to the trend of globalisation.